postmanlabs/labs-docs/v6/postman/environments_and_globals/manage_globals.md

 warning: false
 ---

+This topic explains how to manage and view global variables.

 ### Managing global variables

 To manage global variables, click the gear icon in the upper right corner of the Postman app and select "Manage Environments".